IBM/ubiquity-docker-plugin/ibm-block-storage-via-scbe.md

 ```

 #### 3. Configure storage system connectivity
   *  Verify that the hostname of the Docker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.
+The hostname on the storage system must be the same as the output of `hostname` command on the Docker node.
 Otherwise, you will not be able to run stateful containers.

   *  For iSCSI, discover and log in to the iSCSI targets of the relevant storage systems: